SalehAhmad1/Federated-Learning-Basics/README.md

 - FedAVG
     - Separate some data points for testing
     - Add Testing Function
-    - Improve client models' performance
+    - At the start of the training loop, update client params too with the server param
     - Make front end (for presenation)
 - More Algos